-1 Title: The effect of mindfulness-based interventions on stress, depression and anxiety during

-2 the perinatal period in women without pre-existing stress, depressive or anxiety disorders: a

-3 systematic review and meta-analysis of controlled trials.

-4
+REVIEW

+The Effect of Mindfulness-Based Interventions on Stress, Depression and Anxiety During the Perinatal Period in Women Without Pre-existing Stress, Depressive or Anxiety Disorders: a Systematic Review and Meta-analysis of Controlled Trials

-5 Authors: Linda Corbally 1 ; Mick Wilkinson 2
+Linda Corbally · Mick Wilkinson

-6 Affiliation:

-7 1 Faculty of Arts and Social Sciences, Open University, Walton Hall, Kents Hill, Milton

-8 Keynes, MK7 6AA.

-9 2 Department of Sport, Exercise and Rehabilitation, Northumbria University, Newcastle-

-10 upon-Tyne, NE1 8ST.

-11 Corresponding author: Mick Wilkinson (mic.wilkinson@northumbria.ac.uk)

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25
+Accepted: 9 July 2021 / Published online: 29 July 2021 © The Author(s) 2021

+Abstract

-- 26 Abstract - 27 Objectives - 28 The objective of this systematic review and meta-analysis was to examine controlled trial - 29 evidence for the effectiveness of mindfulness-based interventions on stress, anxiety and - depression in the perinatal period in women without pre-existing mental health issues. - 31 Methods - 32 Six databases were searched for studies exploring the effects of mindfulness-based - interventions on mental health outcomes of women during the perinatal period.
-Quality of - 34 both controlled trials meeting inclusion criteria were assessed using a tool specifically - designed for meta analyses of mindfulness-based interventions.
-Effect sizes were extracted - 36 for measures of mindfulness, depression, stress and anxiety outcomes.
-Effects from were - 37 pooled in separate meta analyses for all outcomes except anxiety which lacked sufficient - 38 studies. - 39 Results - 40 Twelve studies were analysed.
-Pooled effects suggest that mindfulness-based interventions - 41 cause small but clear increases in mindfulness and reductions in depression in women - 42 without pre-existing disorders.
-Effects of mindfulness-based interventions on other outcomes - was unclear and confounded by heterogeneity. - 44 Conclusions - 45 Available controlled trial evidence suggests that mindfulness-based interventions improve - 46 mindfulness and decrease symptoms of depression during pregnancy in women without pre- - 47 existing mental health issues, and might be a useful approach to prevent or attenuate the - 48 development of depression in the perinatal period. - 49 Keywords: Pregnancy; mental health; mindfulness; perinatal; childbirth; labour
+Objectives The objective of this systematic review and meta-analysis was to examine controlled trial evidence for the effectiveness of mindfulness-based interventions on stress, anxiety and depression in the perinatal period in women without pre-existing mental health issues.

+Methods Six databases were searched for studies exploring the effects of mindfulness-based interventions on mental health outcomes of women during the perinatal period.
+Quality of both controlled trial meeting inclusion criteria were assessed using a tool specifically designed for meta-analyses of mindfulness-based interventions.
+Effect sizes were extracted for measures of mindfulness, depression, stress and anxiety outcomes.
+Effects were pooled in separate meta-analyses for all outcomes except anxiety which lacked sufficient studies.

+Results Twelve studies were analysed.
+Pooled effects suggest that mindfulness-based interventions cause small but clear increases in mindfulness and reductions in depression in women without pre-existing disorders.
+Effects of mindfulness-based interventions on other outcomes were unclear and confounded by heterogeneity.

+Conclusions Available controlled trial evidence suggests that mindfulness-based interventions improve mindfulness and decrease symptoms of depression during pregnancy in women without pre-existing mental health issues and might be a useful approach to prevent or attenuate the development of depression in the perinatal period.

+Keywords $Pregnancy \cdot Mental health \cdot Mindfulness \cdot Perinatal \cdot Childbirth \cdot Labour$